Iyabo Anisulowo: Senate

 Anishulowo represented Ogun West in the Senate from 2003–2007.
 The former Senator is one of the members of the People's Democratic Party who defected to join the All Progressives Congress coalition.
-In October 15, 2004, following allegations that she withdrew N500,000 and N700,000 respectively from the pockets of the Senate Committee for State and Local Governments, Senato Anisulowo was physically assaulted by fellow Senator Isa Mohammed who represented to hardline conservative PDP of Niger West during the Olusegun Obasanjo Administration.
-She has of course denied this allegation saying the money was for the Interparliarmentary Union Meeting in Geneva, Switzerland that year.
+In October 15, 2004, following allegations that she withdrew N500,000 and N700,000 respectively from the pockets of the Senate Committee for State and Local Governments, Senator Anisulowo was physically assaulted by fellow Senator Isa Mohammed who represented to hardline conservative PDP of Niger West during the Olusegun Obasanjo Administration.
+She has of course denied this allegation saying the money was for the Interparliamentary Union Meeting in Geneva, Switzerland that year.
 Iyabo Anishulowo has never been prosecuted or convicted of any crime.

 Personal life

-Anishulowo is married with children and lives in Ilaro the biggest metropolitan in the area she represented in the Senate.
+Anishulowo is married with children and lives in Ilaro, the biggest metropolitan in the area she represented in the Senate.